OPAL — Observe Processing and Analysis Language

 For a list of all window functions, see OPAL window functions.

 Scalar functions may be used anywhere an expression can be used.
-Aggregate and window functions are used with aggregating verbs to perform more complex operations.
+Use aggregate and window functions with aggregating verbs to perform more complex operations.
 Some functions may be either aggregating or windowing, depending on the verb used with them.

 Functions also have a category, to aid in locating the correct function to perform your desired operation.
 For more, see OPAL functions by category.

 The results of a pipeline may be presented in a variety of ways.
 It could be statistics like top K values, histograms, or small line charts (sparklines) for each column in the output dataset.
-When you query or model in the UI, many of these details are handled for you.
+When you query or model in the UI, OPAL handles many of these details for you.
 With OPAL pipelines, you control how to display your output.